alireza00teymouri/smart-game-collection/README.md

+📌

-📌 English Version (Professional GitHub Style) 🎮 Smart Game Collection
+🎮 Smart Game Collection

 This project is a GUI-based game collection built with Python and CustomTkinter, featuring classic mini-games enhanced with adjustable AI difficulty levels.